 July 8, 2017

-The judging starts at 1 PM with the Bench Show for looks and style standing still.
+Coon dogs are the stars in the parade and after.
+The dog judging starts at 1 PM with the Bench Show for looks and style standing still.
 At 3 PM is the treeing contest with dogs chasing a fake raccoon.
 The winner has the most number of barks in 30 seconds.
-There's also a night hunt on the Friday night before at 8 PM and a big street dance to end the festival on Saturday night.
+Dogs are welcome to join in the fun as long as they are leashed.
+Get your official Coon Dog Day t-shirt at the historic Thompsons Store.

-In 1949, the Blue Ridge Coon Dog Association was organized to replenish the local racoon population, which had dwindled to almost nothing.
+In 1949, the Blue Ridge Coon Dog Association was organized to replenish the local raccoon population, which had dwindled to almost nothing.
 By the late 1950s the club was holding a fundraising barbecue each year on the first Saturday after the 4th of July.
 Proceeds were used to restock the woods with ‘coons.
 The popularity of the barbecues, and the success of the “Old Prospector” parade that had celebrated the opening of the Rock and Mineral Museum in 1962, convinced the club to try their own annual parade beginning in 1963.
 Coon Dog Day was wildly successful, and the event has grown over the decades.